 Why Your Partnership Needs a Written Agreement

 In many ways, a business partnership is like a personal partnership.
-The people involved in both kinds of partnerships need to have understandings.
-In business especially, those understandings should be in writing.
+The people involved in both kinds of partnerships need to have clearly communicated understandings.
+In business, especially, those understandings should be in writing.

 What is a Partnership Agreement?

 - Percentages of ownership and distribution of profits and losses